+LU-27.7.1: Lot Size.

-Strategy LU-27.6.1: Lot Size.
-Ensure that subdivision and lot-line adjustment requests respect the neighborhood lot size patterns.
+Ensure that subdivision and lotline adjustment requests respect the neighborhood lot size patterns.
 Consider revisions to lot size requirements if the neighborhood lot pattern is different from the zoning requirements.

-Strategy LU-27.6.2: Flag Lots.
+LU-27.7.2: Flag Lots.

 Allow flag lots only in cases where they are the sole alternative to integrate subdivisions with the surrounding neighborhood.

-Policy LU-27.7: Protection
+POLICY LU-27.8: PROTECTION

-Protect residential neighborhoods from noise, traffic, light and visually intrusive effects from more intense development with landscape buffers, site design, setbacks and other appropriate measures.
+Protect residential neighborhoods from noise, traffic, light, glare, odors and visually intrusive effects from more intense development with landscape buffers, site and building design, setbacks and other appropriate measures.

-Policy LU-27.8: Amenities and Services
+POLICY LU-27.9: AMENITIES AND SERVICES